rfong/rflog/_posts/2020-02-28-jekyll-tags.md

 {{ site.baseurl }}/tag/{{ tag | slugify }}
 {%endraw%}```

-I couldn't find whether Liquid had a readily available `os.path.join` equivalent.
+I couldn't find whether Liquid had a readily available `os.path.join` equivalent, but you can just concat by smashing Liquid tags next to each other.